kodlian/SwiftRegexDSL/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://mit-license.org)
 [![Language](http://img.shields.io/badge/language-swift-orange.svg?style=flat)](https://developer.apple.com/swift)

 Most of us, Swift developers, are not using and creating regular expressions on day to day basis.
-But each time we need it, we rely on web search, old documentations, deal with unsafety, and perform many runs before getting the good result.
-It feels a heavy rollback of what we are used too when coding with modern language.
+But each time we have to, we rely on web search, old documentations.
+Then we have to deal with unsafety and perform many runs before achieving the expected result.
+It feels a heavy rollback of what we are used too when coding with modern language such as Swift.

 We can emphasize two issues here:
 - in Swift, regexes are basically strings, which result to no compile time check, type safe and code completion.
 - by nature, regexes are mostly write-only things.
-Unless you make an effort or have a master degree on regex, this will never be as easy to understand as the rest of your code base.
+Unless you make an effort or this is something you use often, this will never be as easy to understand as the rest of your code base.

 This brings SwiftRegexDSL, a Declarative Structured Language for regular expressions in Swift.
-The idea is to leverage the same "magic" that powers SwiftUI, ~~Function Builder~~ [Result Builder](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) to regex.
-The DSL makes the expressions readable, far more suitable for composition, in addition to bringing safety.
-To summarise, no, at least less,  headaches with regex.
+The idea is to leverage the same "magic" that powers SwiftUI, Result Builder (https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) to regex.
+The DSL provides readable expressions, far more suitable for composition, in addition to bringing safety.
+To summarise, less headaches with regex!

 ```swift
 struct ThisIsARegex: Regex {